DannnyzZ/CipherPurge/README.md

 CipherPurge stands as a commanding solution for those seeking robust data protection mechanisms.
 Merging advanced data wiping, data zeroing, data over AES-256 encryption, data zeroing, and data overwriting capabilities, CipherPurge introduces a powerful and intuitive Tkinter GUI interface for effortless data security management.

-**CipherPurge v1.0** was created with a singular, paramount purpose: to enhance data security and protect your sensitive information in an increasingly digital and interconnected world.
+**CipherPurge** was created with a singular, paramount purpose: to enhance data security and protect your sensitive information in an increasingly digital and interconnected world.

 In today's landscape of ever-evolving cyber threats and data breaches, ensuring the confidentiality and integrity of your digital assets is of utmost importance.
 Whether you're an individual seeking to safeguard personal documents or a business striving to protect proprietary information, CipherPurge offers a comprehensive solution.
 The software's sole purpose is to provide you with a powerful and accessible tool to:

-- **Sanitize Data:** CipherPurge ensures that your data is thoroughly sanitized before encryption.
+> **Sanitize Data:** CipherPurge ensures that your data is thoroughly sanitized before encryption.
 By randomizing and zeroing out its contents, it guarantees that no trace of your original data remains.

-- **Encrypt Securely:** Employing the AES-256 encryption standard, CipherPurge transforms your files into an unreadable format, adding an additional layer of security to your data.
+> **Encrypt Securely:** Employing the AES-256 encryption standard, CipherPurge transforms your files into an unreadable format, adding an additional layer of security to your data.

-- **Dispose Safely:** CipherPurge securely disposes of your encrypted files by moving them to the system and user trash.
+> **Dispose Safely:** CipherPurge securely disposes of your encrypted files by moving them to the system and user trash.
 With the option to empty both trash locations, you can be certain that your sensitive files are beyond recovery.

 CipherPurge incorporates the principles of **"Defense in Depth**," a cybersecurity strategy that emphasizes multiple layers of protection.
 This approach ensures that even if one layer is compromised, others remain intact to thwart potential threats.